sovrin-foundation/ssi-protocol/pkg/JWM-Format.md

 *jwk*

 This field is used to specify which public key was used by the sender to encrypt the message.
 It _MUST_ be used when the DID_Doc of the receiver contains multiple messages to identify which public key was used by the sender to encrypt the message.
+It also _MUST_ be used when an ephemeral key is used to send the message, such as in SealedBox (AnonCrypt).
 The format of this _SHOULD_ be the public key base58 encoded.

 *enc*